nzeemin/ukncbtl-utils/Sav2Cartridge/README.md

 UKNC catridge is 24 KB = 24576 bytes, so that's "natural" limit for a file to put into the cartridge.

 If the SAV file is too large for the cartridge, the utility attempts to use RLE compression.

-If RLE compression fail to fit the image, the utility attempts to use LZSS compression.
+If RLE compression fail to fit the image, the utility attempts to use LZSS and LZ4 compression.

 Usage:
 ```
-Sav2Cart <inputfile.SAV> <outputfile.BIN>
+Sav2Cart [options] <inputfile.SAV> <outputfile.BIN>
+Options:
+    -none - try to fit non-compressed
+    -rle  - try RLE compression
+    -lzss - try LZSS compression
+    -lz4  - try LZ4 compression
+    (no compression options) - try all on-by-one until fit
 ```

 Example: